NCATSTranslator/reasoner-validator/docs/index.rst

     # allow customization of the text format.
     validator.dump()

-The 'messages' returned are partitioned into 'information', 'warning' and 'error' messages in a dictionary looking something like the following (as an example):
+The 'messages' returned are partitioned into 'information', 'warning', 'error' and 'critical' (error) messages in a dictionary looking something like the following (as an example):

+Note that the trapi_version parameter to the TRAPIResponseValidator can also be a local path to a .yaml TRAPI schema file, which is read in and used as the validation standard.
+In such a case, though, it is necessary to encode the TRAPI version in the root filename, e.g. my_trapi_schema_1.4.0-beta5.yaml

 .. code-block:: python